In this document:

 To download and install an in-progress language pack, head to Settings > Translations.

+Select one of the available translations from the dropdown menu on the translation screen.
 Then click the Download and install button.

 The language pack will be fetched, downloaded, and installed into the correct folder on your WordPress site.